lowRISC/opentitan/hw/dv/README.md

----
-title: "Common Design Verification Collateral"
+# Common Design Verification Collateral
----
 The documentation is split into SystemVerilog reference and tools.

 {{% sectionContent type="section" depth="1" %}}